3 'C's for Effective Class Management

 A teacher needs to have good connection not just with the students, but with parents, other teachers, administration etc.

-Most importantly, do not play favourites.
+Most importantly, do not show favouritism.
 Children easily notice and judge based on that.
 Teachers are also human beings and they connect well with some students deeper than others, just like anybody else.
 But she/he should be consistent with the approach to each student.

 When the students are at their “worst” the teacher must be at the best.
 Managing behavior with compassion doesn’t mean that one should excuse wrongdoing.
 In fact, it means the teacher must acknowledge the mistakes and use them as avenues to teaching humanity.
 The students need to know that the teachers care, unconditionally.